"Having fun shredding bikes"

 What’s your favourite tool to use when trail building?

-I would say a digger but they are hard to come across so probably a shovel.
+I would say a digger but they are hard to come across... so probably just a trusty shovel.

 What are your thoughts on the current state of mountain biking?